Chapter 8.20

 8.20.030 Application for permit—Fee.

-A. Applications for permits to be issued pursuant to this chapter shall be filed with the community development director upon an approved form, and shall be accompanied by a detailed scale drawing depicting the public right-of-way in the vicinity of the area for which the permit is sought, including existing utilities, street lights and traffic signal poles, street furniture and similar features of the area, as well as the dimensions and locations of the proposed use of the right-of-way.
-The community development director may require a traffic control plan or other documents, which shall be provided by the applicant and approved by the community development director before a permit is issued.
-Such application shall contain an accurate description of the public right-of-way or portion thereof desired to be used under the authority of the permit sought, the use desired to be made of the public right-of-way by the applicant pursuant to the permit, the plans and specifications for any utility or structure desired in or on a public right-of-way, evidence showing the applicant to be the owner of, or entitled to the possession and use of, the property adjacent to the right-of-way concerning which the permit is sought and such other information deemed necessary or desirable by the chief of code administration to enforce compliance with or to otherwise administer the provisions of this chapter.
+A. Applications for permits to be issued pursuant to this chapter shall be filed with the city engineer or their designee upon an approved form, and shall be accompanied by a description and detailed scale drawing depicting the public right-of-way in the vicinity of the area for which the permit is sought, including existing utilities, street lights and traffic signal poles, street furniture and similar features of the area, as well as the dimensions and locations of the proposed use of the right-of-way.
+The city engineer may require a traffic control plan or other documents, which shall be provided by the applicant and approved by the city engineer before a permit is issued.

 8.20.040 Processing of application.

-The code administration manager shall examine each application for compliance with requirements of this chapter and for compliance with any applicable provisions of the city’s building code and shall endorse his/her findings on the application form and transmit it:
+The city engineer or their designee shall examine each application for compliance with requirements of this chapter and for compliance with any applicable provisions of the city’s municipal code.

-A. For business/commercial uses, except as authorized in YMC 8.20.075 for short-term permits, to the city clerk for consideration by the city council; except that applications for permits to place signs in city-owned right-of-way, including sidewalk signs as described in YMC 8.20.055, shall be transmitted to and approved or denied by the community development director or his/her designee; or
+A. For business/commercial uses the application shall be transmitted to the city clerk for consideration by the city council, except as authorized in YMC 8.20.075 for short-term permits and permits to place signs in city-owned right-of-way, including sidewalk signs as described in YMC 8.20.055, which shall be transmitted to and approved or denied by the city engineer or their designee; or

 8.20.050 Grant or denial of permit.